ghapsara/guruhhapsara.dev/src/content/2021-04-18/index.md

 We tested out our configuration by running end to end pipeline deployments and we didn't experience any concerning execution durations compared to the non tiered runners pipelines.

-After a week of tiering runners deployment, we found no report of slow runner performances.
+After a week of tiered runners deployment, we found no report of slow runner performances.

-We began to evaluate the tiering runner cost.
+We began to evaluate the tiered runner cost.
 It was not bad.
 We made a very substantial amount of cost reduction.
 We achieved `21.55%` cost reduction on daily basis.

 ## Desserts